-This topic contains 1 reply, has 1 voice, and was last updated by CJ 2 months, 2 weeks ago.
+- This topic has 1 reply, 1 voice, and was last updated 1 year ago by CJ.

 I was just moved into an open concept office and I don’t mind it for the most part except one big problem: I discovered that my colleague chews crunchy pillow ice for 5+ hours a day.
 She rattles the ice in a large metal Nalgene (sometimes tapping it on our shared desk, causing my computer to shake) and crunching every 30 seconds or so (refilling when needed).
 I have found that my anxiety has built and built to the point that I think about it even when I’m not at work and dread going into the office in the mornings.
 I think it’s just because of how long it goes on for.
 I can put up with people eating meals, chips, apples, and, yes, even ice if it’s brief (an hour at most) BUT not incessantly for multiple hours a day several times a week.